Join the right student events

 The easiest conversations usually start in social settings where people already expect to meet someone new.

 A lot of students arrive abroad expecting social life to happen automatically.
-In reality, most of the friction comes from not knowing where students spend time, which events are actually worth joining, and how to start conversations without feeling random.
+In reality, the hardest part is usually knowing where Erasmus students actually spend time, which events are worth joining, and how to start a conversation without forcing it.

-The easiest way to improve the experience is to combine live opportunities, local student context and a tool that helps you move from discovery to actual conversations.
+The easiest way to meet Erasmus students is to combine live opportunities, city-specific student context and a tool that helps you move from discovery to actual conversations.

-Most students do not need a bigger social circle in theory.
-They need a better process in practice: where to start, which situations create low-pressure conversations, and how to turn one good interaction into a real connection.
+Most students do not need more generic advice.
+They need a better process in practice: where to start, which situations create low-pressure conversations, and how to turn one good interaction into a real connection with the help of the right app.

 The fastest path is usually not about trying harder.
 It is about using a repeatable social process in the right order.